Brain herniation is the shifting of the brain tissue from one space in the brain to another through various folds and openings.

 Herniation syndrome; Transtentorial herniation; Uncal herniation; Subfalcine herniation; Tonsillar herniation; Herniation - brain

 Brain herniation occurs when something inside the skull produces pressure that moves brain tissues.
-This is most often the result of brain swelling from a head injury, stroke, or brain tumor.
+This is most often the result of brain swelling or bleeding from a head injury, stroke, or brain tumor.

 Herniation of the brain can also be caused by other factors that lead to increased pressure inside the skull, including: